 The Redpoint Customer Data Platform™ has included match, merge, and normalization capabilities for years, but today I’m excited to announce the extension of the platform with new master data management (MDM) capabilities.
 Redpoint MDM expands data stewardship to sales, marketing, and customer service so that the business people with the deepest customer insight can refine and update the core customer data for better engagement with customers, citizens, and clients.
 This improvement in customer data management will enable companies to significantly improve the customer journey and user experience.

-Working on the identity side of the customer equation, Redpoint MDM provides the framework to match, merge, and manage changing customer details from different source systems while retaining an audit and change trail to meet privacy and compliance requirements.
+Working on the identity side of the customer equation, Redpoint master data management provides the framework to match, merge, and manage changing customer details from different source systems while retaining an audit and change trail to meet privacy and compliance requirements.

 The key highlights of Redpoint MDM include: